CloudGeometry/cg-devx-docs/docs/index.md

 ### Infrastructure as Code (IaC)

 With CGDevX, you can leverage the power of Infrastructure as Code (IaC) to automate the provisioning and management of your cloud infrastructure.
 Define your infrastructure using simple configuration files, and CGDevX will handle the rest.
 Say goodbye to manual provisioning and hello to consistent, reproducible environments.
+CGDevX integrates seamlessly with Terraform, one of the leading IaC tools available.
+Terraform provides a simple, declarative language for defining and managing infrastructure resources across various cloud providers.

 ### Continuous Integration and Delivery (CI/CD)